ingenious/async-methods/README.2.4.0.md

 #### .twoPrev(fn)

-*fn can be a normal function (synchronous operations) or an async function or a generator (asynchronous operations).
+*fn can be a normal function (synchronous operations) or a generator (asynchronous operations).
 An ES6 Class (anon or named) can be used using syntax .twoPrev(methodName,class).*

 #### twoPrev with function (synchronous step)